This article covers the process of reusing an existing Blackboard test.

 How can I reuse a Blackboard test?

 A quiz that has already been created can be reused in current or future learning sites.
-There are two ways to do this, either by:
+There are two ways to do this:

 - Copying over the quizzes when doing a "Site Copy" by ticking "Tests, Surveys and Pools" when selecting "Copy Options"